Roslyn Savings Bank Building

-The Roslyn Savings Bank Building is a landmarked, historic commercial building located on Old Northern Boulevard in the Incorporated Village of Roslyn, in the Town of North Hempstead, Nassau County, Long Island, New York, United States.
+The Roslyn Savings Bank Building is a landmarked, historic commercial building located on Old Northern Boulevard within the Incorporated Village of Roslyn in the Town of North Hempstead, in Nassau County, on Long Island, New York, United States.

+The building is currently occupied by a branch of Flagstar Bank – of which the Roslyn Savings Bank became part.

+In February 2024, the Roslyn Savings Bank name, which dated to 1875, was retired when New York Community Bancorp rebranded its branch network under the Flagstar Bank name.